abhi2000sonar/btc/README.md

-# Luxor Data Engineer Coding Challenge
+# Real-Time Bitcoin Price Monitoring and Alert System

-This project is designed to meet the requirements of the Luxor Data Engineer Coding Challenge.
 It includes a pipeline that fetches BTC OHLC price data from CoinGecko's API once per second, stores the data in a PostgreSQL database, and implements an alert system for significant price changes.

 ## Getting Started